luisjavierjn/capitalgains/README.md

 # Technical Description

-This program was built using Java 11, SpringBoot and Gradle to handle dependencies.
-The initial code was generated through [start.spring.io](https://start.spring.io/)
+This program was built on Ubuntu 20.04 using Java 11, SpringBoot and Gradle to handle dependencies.
+The initial code was generated through
+[start.spring.io](https://start.spring.io/)
 ![img1](images/img1.png)